-WA's strong financial position also gives the State Government the capacity to boost regional health and mental health investment by $158.3 million, in addition to $1.6 billion of State-wide COVID-19 response and recovery measures, including free Rapid Antigen Tests for regional communities.
+Western Australia's strong financial position also gives the State Government the capacity to boost regional health and mental health investment by $158.3 million - in addition to $1.6 billion of State-wide COVID-19 response and recovery measures, including free RATs for regional communities.

 Cost of living support includes the $400 Household Electricity Credit for WA households across the State, which will see household fees and charges decline by 3.8 per cent - the third consecutive year fees and charges have been kept below projected inflation.

 More than $2 billion will be invested to keep regional water and electricity costs in line with what metropolitan users pay.

 A total of $541.3 million will be invested to continue to fund regional school bus services around the State, with $48.6 million to establish the Regional Digital Connectivity Program to improve mobile and internet coverage in the country.

 About $1.5 billion per year will be invested to provide regional students with access to quality education - including $349.2 million for refurbishments, upgrades and new builds at country primary and secondary schools over the next four years.